-Figures 1 through 26 (Appendix D) show every known potentially active sage-grouse lek relative to the Project, the viewshed from the lek, suitable nesting habitat crossed by the Project, other features that may affect sage-grouse use of the vicinity (e.g., roads and highways, transmission lines, facilities, etc.), and recommended constraints and mitigation measures.
-The rationale for constraints and mitigation at each lek is presented in Appendix E. Map 1 shows all known sage-grouse leks within 4 miles of the Keystone XL Pipeline Project.
+Figures 1 through 6 (Appendix C) show every known South Dakota active or priority sage-grouse lek relative to the Project, the viewshed from the lek, suitable nesting habitat crossed by the Project, other features that may affect sage-grouse use of the vicinity (e.g., roads and highways, facilities, etc.), and recommended constraints and mitigation measures.
+Map 1 shows all known active or priority sage-grouse leks within 4 miles of the Keystone XL Pipeline Project in South Dakota.